-Sub-basin 6 is 5.55 acres with a basin impervious value of 13% and consists of a portion of the proposed public road, a portion of a gravel driveway, a driveway ditch and future single-family lots.
+Sub-basin 6 is 5.55 acres with a basin impervious value of 13% and consists of a portion of a gravel driveway, a driveway ditch and future single-family lots.
 The runoff developed within this sub-basin will be collected within proposed roadside and driveway ditches before flowing into the unnamed drainageway.
 Developed runoff during the 5-year and 100-year storm events will be 2.32 and 9.26 cfs respectively.
 Stormwater runoff within Sub-Basin 6 will continue to generally follow its historical path.
+Total 5-year and 100-year storm event direct runoff values, inclusive of the upstream Sub-Basins 4 and 5, are 4.47 and 14.31 cfs respectively.